 The process is pretty easy, just follow the steps below:

-- Download Smart Switch from its official website and install it in your PC.
+- Download Smart Switch from its official website and install it on your PC.
 It works on Windows PC as well as MAC.

 - Once Installed.
-Open it and connect your S8 to your PC using data cable.
+Open it and connect your S8 to your PC using a data cable.

 - The smart switch will recognise your phone.

 - Now you will have an option to install stock firmware on your phone using Emergency Software Recovery and Initialisation.

 - Now select Software update and Initialisation.

-- Smart switch will itself find the latest suitable firmware for your Galaxy S8 and install in on your phone, just follow the on screen instructions.
+- The smart switch will itself find the latest suitable firmware for your Galaxy S8 and install in on your phone, just follow the on-screen instructions.

 That is all from my side.
 I hope this guide helped you and you were able to install stock firmware on Galaxy S8.
 Know that this guide can also be used to unroot your Galaxy phone or fix it if it is stuck at startup in a bootloop.
 All the software issues can be dealt with this guide.
 If you have any queries or questions, feel free to ask me in the comments or reach back to us using contact us button or social networks.